Initiatives

 Details:

-The competition was held on November 13, 2019 at the Eckerd College James Center for Molecular and Life Sciences.
+The first competition was held on November 13, 2019 at the Eckerd College James Center for Molecular and Life Sciences.
 The Art Show was a one-evening exhibition of art created from recycled or found single-use plastic waste.
 This community-wide event aimed to increase awareness of the environmental impacts of abundant and unnecessary single-use plastic consumption while offering a creative way to repurpose discarded items.
 The show was part of the College Program Series, and submissions were judged by a panel of artists invited from the St. Petersburg community.

 Art Contest Guidelines: